 We’ve seen a lot of the world and some of the most incredible mountain scenery in Switzerland, Western Canada, New Zealand, or Norway to mention just a few.
-Yet, it took us years to get to the Italian mountains… After spending almost two weeks in this region, I can say that it’s as beautiful as it gets.
+Yet, it took us years to get to the Italian mountains… After spending almost a month in this region over several different trips, I can say that it’s as beautiful as it gets.

-No matter which mountain pass you drive, which gondola ride you choose, or which hike you make, you’ll find the most remarkable landscapes.
+No matter which mountain pass you drive, which gondola ride you choose, or which hike you make, you’ll find the most remarkable landscapes in the Dolomites!

 Not to be missed: Hard to say because every place is so beautiful.
 The most popular areas for first-time visitors are Val Gardena and Cortina d’Ampezzo with the iconic 3 peaks Tre Cime di Lavaredo.
-Also Pragser Wildsee (Lake Braies) and Lake Sorapis are stunning.
+Also the lakes Pragser Wildsee (Lake Braies) and Lake Sorapis are stunning.
 Marmolada, the highest mountain range of the Dolomites, is also considered a must.

 How much time do you need: You can get a glimpse of the Dolomites in a day if you take a guided tour with a local guide.
 There are day tours from Bolzano, from Venice, or from Lake Garda.
-If you are traveling in summer and love hiking, plan at least 5 days in the area (stay in Val Gardena for a few days and in the Cortina d’Ampezzo area as well).
+If you are traveling in summer and love hiking, plan at least 5-6 days in the area (stay in Val Gardena for a few days and in the Cortina d’Ampezzo area as well).
 We’ve been to the Dolomites several times and are planning to go back again very soon.
-There is so much to see that you could spend many vacations in this area alone.
+There is so much to see that you could spend many vacations here!

-Good to know: In winter, you can ski here.
+Good to know: In winter, you can ski in the Dolomites.
 There are countless ski resorts in the South Tyrol and Trentino regions.
 And in summer, it’s a paradise for hiking and other outdoor activities!